boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 ### The layers

+A neural network consists of multiple layers: input, output, and hidden layers.
 The first layer is called the input layer.
 Considering images as the input, a possible architecture will create an input layer where the number of neurons are the same as the number of pixels in the image.
 Each neuron will then get a specific pixel that is passed to the adjacent layer.